mcore1976/cc1101-tool/README.md

     tx  <hex-vals>               // Send the packet of max 60 bytes < hex values > hex values over RF

     jam                          // Enable or disable continous jamming on selected band with selected modulation etc...

+    brute <usec> <nb-of-bits>    // Brute force garage gate with <number-of-bits> keyword where symbol length is <microseconds>

     rec                          // Enable or disable recording frames in the buffer.

     show                         // Show content of recording buffer